 Graphic Studio Dublin has collaborated with major cultural partners in Ireland and abroad, including the National Gallery of Ireland, Chester Beatty Library, IMMA, National Museum of Ireland and Dublin City Gallery The Hugh Lane to showcase the highest level of fine art printmaking (by our own members, and other international artists).
 International partnerships have included projects with Edinburgh Printmakers (Scotland), Centre Culturel Irlandais, Paris (France).

-The studio is run by Studio Director, Robert Russell, and his team, that includes Studio Assistants Mary Plunkett and Niamh Flanagan.
+The studio is run by Studio Director, Robert Russell, and his team, that includes Programme Manager, Niamh Flanagan, Studio Assistant, Mary Plunkett and Studio Administrator Susan Early.

 The gallery is run by Gallery Director, Peter Brennan, and his team, that includes Gallery Assistant Elke Thönnes, and Mateja Šmic.